-This page’s only purpose is to arm you with info you need to make informed decisions when investing passively in multifamily syndication deals.
-I have hundreds of investors and have had thousands of investor conversations.
+I have hundreds of accredited investors and have had thousands of investor conversations.
 The information below was created based on that experience.

 Knowing Yourself and Your Goals

-Before looking at deals or syndicators, it’s important to know yourself, what type of role you’d like to have in the investment and what your goals are.
-This starts by determining if you want to be passive or active.
+Before looking at apartment deals or general partners, it’s important to know yourself, what type of role you’d like to have in the investment, and what your goals are.
+This starts by determining if you want to be an active or passive real estate investor.

 Active vs. Passive Investing

--To determine if passive investing is the ideal strategy for you, answer yes or no to the following seven questions:
+To determine if becoming a passive real estate investor is the ideal strategy for you, answer yes or no to the following three questions:

-- Do you want to be involved in a larger apartment deal, but don't have the capital to acquire one by yourself?
+- Do you want to receive the benefits of owning a large apartment building but you don't have the capital and/or expertise to acquire one by yourself?

--The more “yes” responses you provided, the more passively investing in apartment syndications aligns with your investment goals.
+If you answered "yes" to these three questions, passively investing in apartment syndications aligns with your investment goals.

 What is Your Ideal Passive Investment?